Saša Kalajdžić: Loan to Eintracht Frankfurt

-On 7 January 2024, Wolves sent Kalajdžić on loan to Bundesliga club Eintracht Frankfurt until the end of the 2023–24 season.
+On 7 January 2024, Kalajdžić was sent on loan to Bundesliga club Eintracht Frankfurt until the end of the 2023–24 season.
 On 15 February, he scored his first goal for the club in a 2–2 away draw against Union Saint-Gilloise during the Conference League knockout round play-offs.
-On 18 February, Kalajdžić suffered a third ACL tear in the space of five years in a Bundesliga match against SC Freiburg.
+On 18 February, Kalajdžić suffered a third ACL tear in the span of five years in a Bundesliga match against SC Freiburg.

-Return to Wolverhampton
+Return to Wolverhampton and loan to LASK

 Kalajdžić missed the entire 2024–25 season due to his ACL injury.

+On 5 September 2025, Kalajdžić went on loan for the second time, this time to Austrian club LASK.
+On 30 January 2026, he scored his first goal for the club in a 3–2 victory over Blau-Weiß Linz in the Austrian Cup.
+Later that year, on 26 April, he netted a brace, including a goal from his own half, and provided an assist in a 5–1 away victory against TSV Hartberg.

-Loan to LASK
+Return to LASK

-On 5 September 2025, Wolves loaned out Kalajdžić a second time, this time to Austrian side LASK.
+On 30 August 2026, Kalajdžić rejoined LASK on a permanent transfer, signing a three-year contract.

 International career

 Kalajdžić made six appearances for Austria at under-21 level.
-He made his senior international debut for Austria on 14 October 2020, in a Nations League 1–0 victory against Romania, as an extra time substitute for Michael Gregoritsch.
+He made his senior international debut for Austria on 14 October 2020, in a Nations League 1–0 victory against Romania, as an extra-time substitute for Michael Gregoritsch.

-On 25 March 2021, he scored his first two international goals in a 2–2 away draw with Scotland during 2022 FIFA World Cup qualification.
-He was included in the squad for Euro 2020, where he scored a goal in a 2–1 loss after extra-time against Italy in the round of 16.
+On 25 March 2021, Kalajdžić scored his first two international goals in a 2–2 away draw with Scotland during 2022 FIFA World Cup qualification.
+He was included in the squad for Euro 2020, scoring a goal in a 2–1 loss after extra-time against Italy in the round of 16.

+On 18 May 2026, Kalajdžić was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria's first appearance in the tournament since 1998.
+One month later, on 27 June, he scored his first World Cup goal in the stoppage time, equalising in a 3–3 draw against Algeria and securing his country's qualification for the knockout stage.